 Fields of Research

-Geodynamics instrumentation development, ground support systems (backfill quality control and membrane technologies), rock and soil mechanics laboratory testing facility, mine ventilation networks modelling, characterization and optimization, dust, silica, gas and diesel particulate sampling, analysis and control research.
+Ground support systems (backfill quality control as well as shotcrete, mesh and membrane technologies), rock and soil mechanics laboratory testing facility, mine ventilation networks modelling, characterization and optimization, gas and diesel particulate sampling, analysis and control research.

 Contact